xyNNN/awesome-chrome/README.md

 * [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo) - The world's most popular userscript manager.
 * [Taskade](https://www.taskade.com) - Real-time collaborative task lists and outlines for teams.
 * [The Great Suspender](https://chrome.google.com/webstore/detail/the-great-suspender/klbibkeccnjlkjkiokjodocebajanakg) - Automatically suspends unused tabs to free up system resources.
-* [Ublock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) - Efficient blocker, whichi is easy on CPU and memory.
+* [Ublock Origin](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) - Efficient blocker, which is easy on CPU and memory.
 * [Umatrix](https://chrome.google.com/webstore/detail/umatrix/ogfcmafjalglgifnmanfmnieipoejdcf) - Point & click to forbid/allow any class of requests made by your browser and use it to block scripts, iframes, ads, facebook, etc.
 * [Video Blocker](https://chrome.google.com/webstore/detail/video-blocker/jknkjnpcbbgcbdbaampbjlhkcghmgfhk) - Hide annoying videos on YouTube from any channel you want.
 * [Vimium](https://github.com/philc/vimium) - Provides keyboard-based navigation and control of the web in the spirit of the Vim editor.